CameronTheDeveloper/CameronTheDeveloper/README.md

 - 👋 Hi, I’m @CameronTheDeveloper
 - 👀 I’m interested in Software and Web Developing
-- 🌱 I’m currently learning Javascript, HTML, and CSS
+- 🌱 I’m currently learning Full Stack Web development
 - 💞️ I’m looking to collaborate on The Odin Project and other open source projects
 - 📫 How to reach me: cameronposey@outlook.com OR cameronposey777@gmail.com